Saint Joseph's University

-Saint Joseph's University (SJU or St. Joe's) is a private Jesuit university in Philadelphia, Lower Merion Township, Pennsylvania, and Lancaster, Pennsylvania.
-The university was founded by the Society of Jesus in 1851 as Saint Joseph's College.
-Saint Joseph's is the seventh oldest Jesuit university in the United States and the sixth largest university in Philadelphia.
-It is named after Saint Joseph.
+Saint Joseph's University (SJU or St. Joe's) is a private Jesuit university in Philadelphia and Lower Merion Township, Pennsylvania, United States.
+The university was founded by the Society of Jesus in 1851 as Saint Joseph's College, named after Saint Joseph.
+It is the seventh oldest Jesuit university in the United States and the sixth largest university in Philadelphia.
+The university has an additional campus in Lancaster, Pennsylvania.

 Saint Joseph's University has nearly 9,000 undergraduate, graduate, and doctoral students in over 162 undergraduate programs, 84 graduate programs, and 9 degree-completion and post-baccalaureate programs.
 It has 14 centers and institutes, including the Kinney Center for Autism Education and Support and the Pedro Arrupe, S.J., Center for Business Ethics.
 Saint Joseph's University is classified as an R2: Doctoral University with High Research Activity by the Carnegie Classification of Institutions of Higher Education.

 Jesuit and Catholic identity

 The university's Jesuit identity is extensively used in its branding.
 It began the Magis ("greater") campaign in 2013 to highlight commitment to living "For the greater glory of God" (Ad maiorem Dei gloriam), the motto of the Society of Jesus.

 SJU also promotes the Jesuit principle of cura personalis or "care for the whole person."
 Undergraduates must complete a general education program that focuses heavily on traditional liberal arts disciplines.

 The university's Jesuit community live in one of two locations on the Hawk Hill campus.
-The Loyola Center, located on City Line Avenue, is connected to Manresa Hall, the infirmary for Jesuits.
+The Loyola Center, located on City Avenue, is connected to Manresa Hall, the infirmary for Jesuits.
 The Loyola Center exclusively houses retired members of the Jesuit Community.
 The second location, Arrupe Hall, serves as housing for active Jesuits at Saint Joseph's University, and features a large dining hall and chapel.

 On September 27, 2015, Pope Francis, himself a long-time member of the Jesuit Order, made a stop at the university during his two-day visit to Philadelphia.